-ADDITION-EUROPE (Anglo-Danish-Dutch Study of intensive Treatment in People with Screen-Detected Diabetes in Primary Care) is an international, population-based screening and intervention study for type 2 diabetes in general practice.
+The Anglo-Danish-Dutch Study of Intensive Treatment In People with Screen-Detected Diabetes in Primary Care (ADDITION) is an international population-based screening and intervention study for type 2 diabetes in general practice.

-The general practitioners were randomised to either routine care or the intensive care.
-The routine care group followed national guidelines for diabetes treatment, while the intensive care group was educated to give intensive, multifactorial treatment according to the treatment algorithm developed for the study.
+A total of 379 general practices and 3,057 persons with type 2 diabetes participate in the study (Denmark: 1,533 persons; UK Cambridge: 867 persons; UK Leichester: 159 persons; and the Netherlands: 498 persons).
+The general practitioners were randomised to either routine care or intensive care.
+The routine care group followed the national guidelines for diabetes treatment.
+The intensive care group was educated to provide intensive multi-factorial treatment according to the treatment algorithm developed for the study.

-The ten-year follow-up of the ADDITION study is currently taking place and the main results will be presented later this year.
+The ten-year follow-up of the ADDITION study is currently taking place, and results will soon be presented.